wireload/WKTextView/README.markdown

 The view needs to load resources such as `editor.html` and `wyzihat.js`.
 Wait for the `textViewDidLoad:` delegate call before using.

+## Sample

+A sample program is provided in the `sample` folder.
+To use, install `Frameworks` and `wyzihat.js`.

+	cd sample
+	capp gen -f -l --force # Installs Cappuccino frameworks. cd Frameworks
+	ln -s ../../ WyzihatKit
+	cd ..
+	cp <WYZIHAT_BUILD>/wyzihat.js Resources/WKTextView

+Then open up `index-debug.html` in a browser.

-## License
+# License

-WysiHat is released under the MIT license.
+WysihatKit is released under the MIT license.

 # Authors